We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 This means that traders with accounts in those countries can make deposits in their PayPal accounts and send money to others, but not withdraw money from PayPal to their account.

-To make a deposit, head to the funding section in your broker’s client area and select PayPal from the list of deposit methods.
+To make a deposit at any PayPal broker, such as Pepperstone, head to the funding section in the client area and select PayPal from the list of deposit methods.
 You will be taken through to the integrated portal to sign in securely and enter the details of the transaction.
 Once you confirm, you will receive a summary of the transaction.

 PayPal Fees Or Costs